jacobemery/ansible_tutorial/README.md

 First-time introduction to Ansible.
 A walk-through creating some basic Ansible content and then using Ansible to deploy a basic simulated website.

 ## Difficulty Level
 Easy/Moderate - This was created to be as simple as possible while still giving you some room to fail and learn from mistakes.
 A basic understanding of the command line is necessary to use Ansible.
+This tutorial provides necessary commands along the way though, so don't worry if you're a newbie.
 The instructions are as explicit as possible in what exactly needs to be done, and then gradually becomes more hands-off as it progresses.

 ## Supported Operating Systems
 Ansible runs in the command line of a Mac or Linux workstation (your laptop/desktop computer or a virtual machine).